tobiste/ptrotR/README.md

 # PlateTectonicMotionR
-This package is a free and open-source R package for analysing plate motion or reconstructing plate motion.
+This package is a free and open-source R package for analysing or reconstructing plate motion.

 ## Prerequisites